 Made in Indonesia

-Ate (pronounced ah-tay) vine bags are purses made of vine fibers.
+Ate Vine Bags - Ate (pronounced ah-tay) vine bags are purses made of vine fibers.
 Ate Vine Bags have been treated with smoke, which brings out the oils of the fibers to give the bags a glossy finish, as well as to repel insects.
 Comes in a variety of shapes and sizes.